How to Prioritize & Reduce Your IT Support Tickets

 - Provide query follow-up

-- Conduct walk-through guides and offer self-service resolution
+- Conduct walk-through guides and offer a self-service resolution

 - Facilitate faster response times